ARUN-L-KUMAR/movie-review-platform/README.md

 4. Rate the movie using the star rating system (1-5 stars)
 5. Write a review in the text area
 6. Click "Submit Review" to save your rating and review
+7. Add movies to your favorites or watchlist using the buttons
-7. All reviews are stored in your browser's Local Storage
+8. All reviews and favorites are stored in your browser's Local Storage

+## Enhanced Features

+### Favorites System
+- Click "Add to Favorites" to save a movie for quick access
+- View your favorites in the "My Favorites" section at the top
+- Click on any favorite movie to view its details

+### Watchlist
+- Click "Add to Watchlist" to save movies you want to watch later
+- Manage your watchlist through the same interface

+### Improved UI/UX
+- Loading indicators during API requests
+- Toast notifications for user feedback
+- Enhanced movie detail view with more information
+- Better responsive design for mobile devices
+- Icons for better visual cues

 ## API Key Configuration